Batwing (Marvel Comics): Fictional character biography

-Spider-Man later asked Dr. Curt Connors to use his expertise to help cure Jimmy.
+Spider-Man later asks Dr. Curt Connors to use his expertise to help cure Jimmy.
 When an accident causes Connors to become the Lizard again, Batwing helps Spider-Man track him down and cure Connors.
 Connors and Jimmy leave New York for someplace quiet where Jimmy can be cured.

 When Connors' cure fails, Batwing returns to New York and battles Spider-Man again.
 With his father dead and his mother rejecting him, Jimmy hopes for death.
 Spider-Man locates Jimmy's mother and tells her that Jimmy is still her son, regardless of his condition, and that she was wrong to reject him.
-Just as Batwing is about to be shot by the New York Police Department, Jimmy's mother intervenes and tells her son that she still loves him.
+As Batwing is about to be shot by the New York Police Department, Jimmy's mother intervenes and tells her son that she still loves him.
 Upon hearing this and knowing that he is loved, Jimmy reverts to his human form, and the police retreat.
-Jimmy goes home with his mother, finally receiving the love that he desperately needs.
+Jimmy goes home with his mother, finally receiving the love that he needs.

 After the superhero Civil War, Batwing enters the Fifty State Initiative as one of the recruits at Camp Hammond along with Gorilla Girl, Prodigy, Butterball and others.
 He joins them so that they can help cure him of his bat form.

-During the Secret Invasion storyline, Batwing is among the Initiative cadets seen fighting the Skrulls.

-When Delroy Garrett left the Initiative after the death of Crusader, Batwing was not pleased with Delroy killing him.
-Batwing was assigned to the Shadow Initiative.
+Batwing is later assigned to the Shadow Initiative.
 While the rest of the Initiative is busy with the Siege of Asgard, Penance evades the guards and convinces Batwing, Bengal, and Butterball into helping the Avengers Resistance.
 Batwing and Butterball later organize a new superteam for North Carolina, based in Morganton, to replace the incarcerated U-Foes.

-Batwing later attended prom night at the Avengers Academy with the Young Allies and those that were in the Initiative.
-Batwing is among the other young superheroes seen at the New Campus for the Avengers Academy.

 During the Fear Itself storyline, Batwing appears at a meeting held by Prodigy regarding magical hammers that have crashed into the earth.
-He aids the team in rescuing survivors and appears during the battle against Thor Girl, who had regained her designate powers.
+He aids the team in rescuing survivors and appears during the battle against Thor Girl, who has regained her powers.